 - i) The Company's assessment of its ability to continue as a going concern requires judgements about whether sufficient financing will be obtained in the near term.
 See Note 1. - ii) The Company's assessment that it has control of Japan Gold Corp. (note 4) even though it owns less than 50% of ownership interest in an entity requires significant judgement and consideration of 'de-facto' control.
 Defacto control exists when the size of the Company's own voting rights relative to the size and dispersion of other vote holders give the Company the ability to direct the relevant activities of the entity.
 The Company currently holds 42.9% of the voting common shares of Japan Gold Corp. and holds a majority of the board seats on Japan Gold Corp.
 The Company has determined that it has de-facto control over Japan Gold Corp. as it has the practical ability to direct the relevant activities of Japan Gold Corp., and has consolidated the entity as a subsidiary with a 57.1% non-controlling interest.
-Should de-facto control be lost in the future, the Company would be required to de-consolidate its interest and Japan Gold Corp. - iii) The determination of a subsidiary's functional currency often requires significant judgement where the primary economic environment in which the subsidiary operates may not be clear.
+Should de-facto control be lost in the future, the Company would be required to de-consolidate its interest and Japan Gold Corp. - iii) The Company's assessment that is has significant influence of Tethyan Resource plc (note 5) as it holds a 29.9% ownership interest in an associate.
+Associates are entities over which the Company has significant influence but not control, generally when the Company's shareholdings is between 20% to 50% of the voting rights.
+Investment in associates are therefore accounted for using the equity of accounting.
+Under the equity method, the investment is initially recognized at cost, and the carrying amount is increased or decreased to recognize the investor's share of the profit or loss of the investee after the date of acquisition. - iv) The determination of a subsidiary's functional currency often requires significant judgement where the primary economic environment in which the subsidiary operates may not be clear.
 This can have a significant impact on the consolidated results of the Company based on the foreign currency translation method.